Best Neighborhoods to Live: The Capital District

-Guilderland is located near Crossgates Mall, the largest indoor shopping center in the Capital District, as well as other retail destinations such as Stuyvesant Plaza.
+Our apartments in Guilderland are located near Crossgates Mall, the largest indoor shopping center in the Capital District, as well as other retail destinations such as Stuyvesant Plaza.
 The town provides easy access to I-90 and I-87, allowing for easy commuting as well as travel to downtown Albany, Schenectady, and other Capital Region neighborhoods.

 2. Albany, NY

 As the capital of New York State, Albany is a hub of activity for every generation.
 Albany sits at the center of the Capital Region neighborhoods and boasts great schools, award-winning restaurants, and a multitude of cultural attractions for you to explore.

 Downtown Albany features many highly walkable areas, such as Lark Street, which is located in the heart of the Center Square neighborhood.
 It’s home to restaurants, coffee shops, bars, and more.
 The street frequently shuts down for block parties and festivals in non-pandemic times, such as Lark Fest in September and Art on Lark in the summer.